googleapis/grpc-fallback-go/README.md

 ##  Releasing

-Create a new tag with the form `vX.Y.Z` and push it `git push --tags`.
+To make a release, create a new tag with the form `vX.Y.Z` and push it using `git push --tags`.
 GitHub Actions will create the release and the appropriate assets.

 ## Contributing